flowr-analysis/flowr/wiki/Core.md

-_<span title="an overview of flowR's core">Generated</span> from '[src/documentation/wiki-core.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-core.ts)' on 2026-08-16, 08:17:30 UTC (v2.13.16, R v4.6.1), so please do not edit it directly._
+_<span title="an overview of flowR's core">Generated</span> from '[wiki-core.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-core.ts "src/documentation/wiki-core.ts")' on 2026-08-17, 23:06:09 UTC (v2.13.16, R v4.6.1), please do not edit directly._

 This wiki page provides an overview of the inner workings of _flowR_.